Dear New Homeschool Mom,

 What you will give up if you homeschool:

 Your free time.
-Because really, if you’re nuts enough to school your kids at home, you will likely spend years of your life—years, I tell you--obsessing over curricula, co-ops, and extracurricular activities.
+Because really, you will likely spend years of your life—years, I tell you--obsessing over curricula, co-ops, and extracurricular activities.
 You will pore over catalogs and websites looking at hitherto unknown items such as “hands-on science” and “math manipulatives.”
 And just when you think you’ve got that all figured out, you will hit a brand new level of crazy when you reach the high school years with its credits and AP classes and SATs…oh my!

 The ability to blame anyone else if your kid is not reading by age 7 or any other culturally accepted benchmark.
 Because guess what, homeschool mom?
 Extended family and well-meaning friends will be quick to point the finger at homeschooling if your child is delayed or a bit socially awkward or even naughty.
 (And no, you don’t get to also do the same in reverse to the conventionally schooled kids.
 I don’t make the rules).